Improve Your Physique and Athletic Performance by Letting Go of These 8 Terrible Training Myths

 There are tons of misconceptions and pretty lies in the world of fitness and considering today’s abundance with information and advice, it’s getting harder and harder to tell which is which.
 Want to get leaner, stronger and bigger?
-Give your program a hard reality check with these 12 debunked fitness myths and get yourself on the right path again!
+Give your program a hard reality check with these 8 debunked myths about exercise and get yourself on the right path again!

-1. Strength training inevitably makes you bulk up
+1. Strength training inevitably makes you gain weight

 First of all, women don’t have enough testosterone in their body to bulk up even by performing a hardcore strength training routine for prolonged periods of time.
 Men have a tendency to bulk up because they have the right amounts of the right hormones, and yet, sometimes it can be hard for them to put on the desired amount of mass as well.